 Snowflake science as part of the water cycle

-While snowflake science is fascinating it’s best to understand snow is part of the water cycle.
+While the science snowflakes is fascinating it’s best to understand that snow is part of the water cycle.
 Discover more about the water cycle with these resources.

 The History of Snow Science